Non-disclosure agreement

-A non-disclosure agreement (NDA) is a legal contract or part of a contract between at least two parties that outlines confidential material, knowledge, or information that the parties wish to share with one another for certain purposes, but wish to restrict access to.
+A non-disclosure agreement (NDA), also known as a confidentiality agreement (CA), confidential disclosure agreement (CDA), proprietary information agreement (PIA), or secrecy agreement (SA), is a legal contract or part of a contract between at least two parties that outlines confidential material, knowledge, or information that the parties wish to share with one another for certain purposes, but wish to restrict access to.
 Doctor–patient confidentiality (physician–patient privilege), attorney–client privilege, priest–penitent privilege and bank–client confidentiality agreements are examples of NDAs, which are often not enshrined in a written contract between the parties.

 It is a contract through which the parties agree not to disclose any information covered by the agreement.
 An NDA creates a confidential relationship between the parties, typically to protect any type of confidential and proprietary information or trade secrets.
 As such, an NDA protects non-public business information.
 Like all contracts, they cannot be enforced if the contracted activities are illegal.
 NDAs are commonly signed when two companies, individuals, or other entities (such as partnerships, societies, etc.) are considering doing business and need to understand the processes used in each other's business for the purpose of evaluating the potential business relationship.
-NDAs can be "mutual", meaning both parties are restricted in their use of the materials provided, or they can restrict the use of material by a single party.
+NDAs can be "mutual", meaning both parties are restricted in their use of the materials provided, or they can restrict the use of materials by a single party.
 An employee can be required to sign an NDA or NDA-like agreement with an employer, protecting trade secrets.
 In fact, some employment agreements include a clause restricting employees' use and dissemination of company-owned confidential information.
 In legal disputes resolved by settlement, the parties often sign a confidentiality agreement relating to the terms of the settlement.
-Examples of this agreement are The Dolby Trademark Agreement with Dolby Laboratories, the Windows Insider Agreement, and the Halo CFP (Community Feedback Program) with Microsoft.
+Examples of such agreements are The Dolby Trademark Agreement with Dolby Laboratories, the Windows Insider Agreement, and the Halo CFP (Community Feedback Program) with Microsoft.

 In some cases, employees who are dismissed following their complaints about unacceptable practices (whistleblowers), or discrimination against and harassment of themselves, may be paid compensation subject to an NDA forbidding them from disclosing the events complained about.
-Such conditions in an NDA may not be enforceable in law, although they may intimidate the former employee into silence.
+Such conditions in an NDA may not be enforceable by law, although they may intimidate the former employee into silence.

-Terminology

-It is also known as a confidentiality agreement (CA), confidential disclosure agreement (CDA), proprietary information agreement (PIA), secrecy agreement (SA), or non-disparagement agreement.
+A similar concept is expressed in the term "non-disparagement agreement", which prevents one party from stating anything "derogatory" about the other party.